tomcam/least-github-pages/docs/README.md

 * [UNFINISHED: Create web pages easily](create-page-github.md) by typing using a convention called Markdown, which lets you type `# The Least You Need to Know About GitHub Pages` and see it rendered as an HTML page, as shown in the headline above.
-* Link to other pages on your site
+* Link to other sites
-* Link pages to other sites or other pages on your own site
+* Link to other pages on your own site
+* Link to the interior of a page
 * [Adding an assets directory to your GitHub Pages site](customizing-github-pages-css.md#assets)
 * [Adding Custom CSS to GitHub Pages](customizing-github-pages-css.md##css)
 * [Publish your pages as a GitHub Pages website](publish-to-github-pages.md)